jake-knerr/jakes-dictionary/src/dictionary.md

 Bash is a command processor.

+#### Basic Availability, Soft State, Eventual Consistency (BASE)

+refers to database design where the database is usually available (basic availability), and different stores are not necessarily consistent (soft state) but will be eventually.

+BASE principles allow databases to be scaled faster, cheaper, and across multiple servers.

 #### Bean, Java Bean

 without getting too specific, a simplified type of class in the Java language.